Pylons/pyramid/docs/narr/project.rst

 The Pylons Project provides a :app:`Pyramid` cookiecutter that you can use to generate a project.
-Our cookiecutter allows several configuration options to layout what type of application you're trying to construct.
+Our cookiecutter allows several configuration options to generate the type of application you're trying to construct.

 This cookiecutter is rendered using the ``cookiecutter`` command that you may install.